stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 2. Run the transaction
 3. Debit the fee from the spending account

 The benefits of this approach are two-fold.
-First, a transaction can "come up with" the requisite STX to pay its fee in step 3, so a too-low fee is not a barrier-to-entry for new users.
+First, a transaction can earn the paying account the requisite STX to pay its fee in step 3, so a too-low balance is not necessarily a barrier-to-entry for new users.
 Second, a user will not be penalized in a contract-call or contract-publish transaction if the act of running the transaction spends more STX than they anticipated.